Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 the Howard government changed the law

-we better say it's explicitly between a man and a woman isn't that mind-boggling and it's it's so
+oh, we better say it's explicitly between a man,

-could you technically get married in a same-sex relationship i don't think it really as i
+So before that, could you technically get married in a same-sex relationship?

 They're like, oh, other places in the world are allowing this.